 A Man’s Mystical Heart

 When a man commits himself to the journey of learning to rest as Consciousness, and begins to gain familiarity with the Volitional Body and the Heart Chakra, he finds himself in a deeply paradoxical and mystical territory, because he finds, to his surprise, that the universe is fundamentally benevolent – at least on the inside.
-If he is of a temperament that naturally personifies the process he is going through, he may come to recognise the sense in which Consciousness stands behind him, ever present, like a supportive woman, and Consciousness goes before him like a fearless and reassuring male mentor – as the imagery of Tibetan Buddhist tradition shows us.
+If he is of a temperament that naturally personifies the process he is going through, he may come to recognise the sense in which Consciousness stands behind him, ever present, like a supportive woman, and Consciousness goes before him like a fearless and reassuring male mentor.
+We see this in the imagery of Tibetan Buddhist tradition, where the ‘Inspiration-Prayer for Deliverance from the Dangerous Pathway of the Bardo’ puts it this way:

 Recognising the energies of the Divine Marriage with himself, and resting as Consciousness in a benevolent universe, a man comes to experience the energies of desire within him, but has no fear of them, knowing that there is no absolute lack – only creative potentiality.
 Recognising the compassionate nature of Consciousness, and recognising that the purpose of desire is to bring fulfilment, he finds a new trust in the processes of life – and in releasing control, he finds himself in a vortex of creative opportunities and of synchronistic and serendipitous events, that appear to be conspiring to support his evolution, and urging him to give his gift.
-He finds himself willingly in service to the energies of healing, evolution and compassion, which are always there behind him and always there within him, like an enchanting woman – the archetype of the Divine Feminine, his spiritual anima, his inner lover.
+He finds himself willingly in service to the energies of healing, evolution and compassion, which are always there behind him and always there within him – perhaps like an enchanting woman, the archetype of the Divine Feminine, his inner anima and spiritual guide.